Trump makes Texas visit as rains continue

 Hurricane Harvey slams Texas

-Rescue boats fill Tidwell Road as they help flood victims evacuate as floodwaters from Tropical Storm Harvey rise Monday in Houston, three days after Hurricane Harvey made landfall in Texas.
+Rescue boats fill Tidwell Road in Houston as they help flood victims evacuate Monday, August 28, three days after Hurricane Harvey made landfall in Texas.
 The Category 4 storm came ashore shortly after 11 p.m.
-Friday, just north of Port Aransas.
+Friday, just north of Port Aransas, and has caused historic flooding.
 Correction: Previous versions of this gallery incorrectly reported that Hurricane Harvey is the strongest storm to make landfall in the United States since Wilma in 2005.
 Harvey is actually the strongest storm to make landfall in the United States since Charley in 2004.

 Hurricane Harvey slams Texas